Contents (click a heading to jump)

 Assembly of v2

 It was clear that many lames needed to be considerably larger in order to offer reasonable protection.
 I redesigned each lame to extend to better cover the fingers, and leave more room in the hand and wrist for padding.
+It’s important to note that when resizing a lame, one must consider that there are certain dimensions that should be changed and dimensions that should stay the same.
+For instance, when adjusting a lame over a finger bone for better coverage and strength, the knuckle to knuckle length was retained from the previous piece, since the length of my bones is constant.
+If the piece were enlarged all over, it would no longer fit.

 Loops were also added to the finger tips and mid-finger lames for better fitting and retention.
 Lames were measured, cut, and dyed.
 Test-fitting was frequent throughout the build process.